 Exercise can ease anxiety, depression, and stress.
 Working out can also help you stay in good shape.
 If you are overweight, you could be at a higher risk of developing sleep apnea, but losing the extra pounds could enhance your slumber.
 Make sure to avoid exercising right before going to bed.
 Make it a priority to finish your workout no less than three hours prior to bedtime so you can avoid a post-workout burst of energy that might keep you up for longer.
 If you decide to work out before going to bed, do exercises that calm the mind, such as yoga.

 Hiring a professional caregiver is one of the best ways to take a break from your caregiving duties to engage in regular workout routines.
-Get in touch with Home Care Assistance to find out how a West Hartford, CT, caregiver can help your aging loved one live a longer, healthier, and happier life.
+Get in touch with Home Care Assistance to find out how a Newington, CT, caregiver can help your aging loved one live a longer, healthier, and happier life.
 Our caregivers are available 24/7, all of our senior care services come with a 100% satisfaction guarantee, and we never ask our clients to sign long-term contracts.

 Avoid Large Meals Before Bedtime